google/benchmark/README.md

 set as a flag `--benchmark_min_time` or per benchmark by calling `MinTime` on the registered benchmark object.

-## Reporting the mean and standard devation by repeated benchmarks
+## Reporting the mean, median and standard deviation by repeated benchmarks
 By default each benchmark is run once and that single result is reported.
 However benchmarks are often noisy and a single result may not be representative of the overall behavior.
 For this reason it's possible to repeatedly rerun the